-- For undergraduate students, merit scholarships are awarded in recognition of outstanding academic and extracurricular achievements, regardless of a student's financial need.
+- For undergraduate students, scholarships are awarded in recognition of outstanding academic and extracurricular achievements, regardless of a student's financial need.
 These scholarships are awarded based on a review of information provided to the Office of Undergraduate Admissions as part of the admission process.

 - For graduate students, many scholarships and assistantships are awarded by the academic department at the time of admission on the basis of academic excellence.